AleMis/sample-verticle-app/README.md

 ### SampleVerticle-App ###

-This app is example which presents how to create verticle verticle with HttpServer using Vert.x core.
+This app is an example which presents how to create simple verticle with HttpServer using Vert.x core.